LtSten/Blender-TPM/Documentation/UserGuide.md

 ## Exporting
 As is standard for Blender add-ons, exporting works with the current selection, so you should select all instances that you wish to export.
+* Bones and Skins - to export a Blender mesh as a skin block (rather than a mesh block), the plugin checks for the following setup:
+	* An instance of a mesh with an Armature modifier applied, referencing an Armature object
+	* The armature object contains an armature with bones named such that they end in a non-digit character followed by exactly two digits (e.g. 'Bone04' but not any of '04', 'Bone4' or 'Bone004')
+	* The instance has all vertices assigned to vertex groups, where each group has a name that also ends in exactly two digits
+	* Upon export, armature bones are matched with vertex groups based solely on their index (e.g. the '04').
+In particular, a bone named 'Bone04' will match vertex groups named 'Bone04' or 'VertexGroup04'.
+	* Exported bone elements are named $J{MeshName}{BoneIndex}.
+For example, a bone named Bone04 on an instance I of a mesh Mesh would be exported as $JMesh04.
+	* 0 is treated as a valid bone index.
+This is consistent with all of TresEd, Trespasser, and the 3ds Max import plugin, contrarty to the TPM specification (file format documentation).

 The export dialog has the following options:
 | Option | Default | Description |
 | --- | --- | --- |
 | Opacity Face Export | Forward Only | As Blender does not support duplicate faces, when a face contains an alpha material (c.f.
 [Alpha Faces](#alpha-faces)): <ul><li>"Forward Only" exports only the forward-facing face</li><li>"Double Sided" duplicates the front face and flips the winding order</li><li>"Use Material Backface Culling" examines the "Backface Culling" material option (on a per-material basis) and writes the back face if and only if this is disabled.</li></ul> |
+* It is recommended - but not required - that you name bones consistently with the expected format (i.e. $J{MeshName}{BoneIndex}), since these are constructed automatically on import and export.

 ## Warnings, Errors, and Bug Reports
 Warnings and errors will be reported as a tooltip.
 In general: